-- 10.12.4 Collusion occurs when two or more individuals collaborate to produce a piece of work to be submitted (in whole or in part) for assessment and the work is presented as the work of one student alone. - 10.12.5 If students in a class are instructed or encouraged to work together in the pursuit of an assignment, such group activity is regarded as approved collaboration.
+- 10.11.4 Collusion occurs when two or more individuals collaborate to produce a piece of work to be submitted (in whole or in part) for assessment and the work is presented as the work of one student alone. - 10.11.5 If students in a class are instructed or encouraged to work together in the pursuit of an assignment, such group activity is regarded as approved collaboration.
 However, if there is a requirement for the submitted work to be solely that of the individual, joint authorship is not permitted.
-Students who, improperly, work collectively in these circumstances are guilty of collusion.
+Students who, improperly, work collectively in these circumstances have engaged in collusion.

-(C) Initial Reporting of an Assessment Offence
+(C) Initial Reporting of Suspected Academic Misconduct

-- 10.13 Any suspicion of an assessment offence during the marking process for assessed work which is not a formal examination (see Regulation 6.8 above for Anglia Ruskin's definition of an examination) is reported directly to the Faculty's Director of Studies (copied to the relevant Module Leader) within 20 working days of the published submission (or extended) deadline for consideration under Regulations 10.18 and 10.19. - 10.14 A new suspicion of an assessment offence which is brought to the attention of the Faculty's Director of Studies after 20 working days have passed since the original submission (or extended) deadline can only be progressed if new evidence which leads to the allegation emerges that was not previously available.
+- 10.12 Any suspicion of academic misconduct identified during the marking process for assessed work which is not a formal examination (see Regulation 6.8 above for Anglia Ruskin's definition of an examination) is reported directly to the Faculty's Director of Studies, copied to the relevant Module Leader, within 20 working days of the published submission (or extended) deadline for consideration under Regulations 10.17 and 10.18. - 10.13 A new suspicion of academic misconduct which is brought to the attention of the Faculty's Director of Studies after 20 working days have passed since the original submission (or extended) deadline can only be progressed if new evidence which leads to the allegation emerges that was not previously available.
 The Faculty Director of Studies must be satisfied that a case for progressing the allegation exists, based only on the new evidence.

-&lt;sup>89 30 working days for a Major Project module
+&lt;sup>98 This is extended to 30 working days for Major Project modules